 You must meet the USF SONHP requirements for admission into the program.
 This is a separate process.
 If you are approved for KP Nurse Scholars Academy sponsorship, you will receive instructions on how to apply to USF SONHP.

-The Nurse Scholars Academy will provide tuition assistance to nurses who are approved to participate in this program.
+The Kaiser Permanente Nurse Scholars Academy will provide tuition assistance to nurses who are approved for sponsorship.
 Employees also may be eligible for Kaiser Permanente’s Education Assistance & Tuition Reimbursement.
 Go to My HR for more information.
-You must log in to My HR using your single sign-on user ID and password.
+You must log in to My HR using your single sign-on user ID and password

 Frequently Asked Questions